Apocolocyntosis: Authorship

 "Apocolocyntosis" is Latinized Greek, and can also be transliterated as Apokolokyntosis (Attic Greek Ἀποκολοκύντωσις: "Pumpkinification", "Gourdification").
+The standard pumpkin is an American plant unknown to the ancient Romans; kolokynthis generally referred to the wild gourd, used by the Romans as a laxative.
 The title Apokolokyntosis comes from the Roman historian Cassius Dio, who wrote in Greek.
 Cassius Dio attributed authorship of a satirical text on the death of Claudius, called Apokolokyntosis, to Seneca the Younger.
 Only much later was the work referred to by Cassius Dio identified (with some degree of uncertainty) with the Ludus text.
 Most scholars accept this attribution, although a minority holds that the two works are not the same, and that the surviving text is not necessarily Seneca's.

 Plot

 The work traces the death of Claudius, his ascent to heaven, judgment by the gods, and eventual descent to Hades.
 At each turn, the author mocks the late emperor's personal failings, most notably his arrogant cruelty and his inarticulacy.

-After Mercury persuades Clotho to kill the emperor, Claudius walks to Mount Olympus, where he convinces Hercules to let the gods hear his suit for deification in a session of the divine senate.
+After Mercury persuades Clotho to kill the emperor, Claudius walks to Mount Olympus, where he convinces Hercules to let the gods hear his suit for deification in a session of the divine Roman Senate.
 Proceedings are in Claudius's favor until Augustus delivers a long and sincere speech listing some of Claudius's most notorious crimes.
 Most of the speeches of the gods are lost due to a large lacuna in the text.
 Mercury escorts him to Hades.
 On the way, they witness the funeral procession for the emperor, in which a crew of venal characters mourns the loss of the perpetual Saturnalia of the previous reign.
 In Hades Claudius is greeted by the ghosts of all the friends he has murdered.
 These shades carry him off to be punished, and the gods condemn him to shake dice forever in a box with no bottom (as gambling was one of Claudius's vices); every time he tries to throw the dice, they fall out, and he has to search the ground for them.
 Suddenly Caligula appears, claims that Claudius is an ex-slave of his, and hands him over to be a law clerk in the court of the underworld.